 Should neither of the above methods work, then it's time to contact a professional heating engineer.

-How to clear an airlock from the central heating system
+Clearing an airlock from central heating system

 A heating engineer will start by finding out that an airlock is actually causing the problem and then, if it is, clear the trapped air from the system.

-You can get free no-obligation repair quotes from up to 3 Boiler Guide Approved Heating Engineers based in your local area by completing our simple online form.
+You can get free no-obligation repair quotes from up to 3 Boiler Guide approved heating engineers based in your local area by completing our simple online form.
 Comparing multiple quotes will give you the highest chance of finding the best deal for the work.